 - Students have the opportunity to experience college level work in a familiar environment.

 - Completing rigorous high school coursework and earning college credit can strengthen the student’s college application as well as help meet basic college and university requirements.

 - Students applying to CWU prior to high school graduation will be given the $500 Early Scholar Tuition Waiver, provided they have earned a 3.00 cumulative GPA or higher in their CWU courses.

 - The undergraduate CWU application fee will be waived for students who participated in the CWU CiHS program.

-- Low cost: 10th, 11th, and 12th graders can register using the Cornerstone funding model, which costs $55 per credit ($275 for a 5 credit class).
-Alternatively, Juniors and Seniors have the potential to earn college credit for free through the College in the High School state subsidy, if the school applies for the Washington State OSPI grant and receives the award.
+- Low cost: 9th, 10th, 11th, and 12th graders can register using the Cornerstone funding model, which costs $55 per credit ($275 for a 5 credit class).
+Students also have potential to earn college credit for free through the Consolidated Equitable and Sustainable (CES) Dual Credit Grant, if the school applies for the Washington State OSPI grant and receives the award.
 Eligible students can enroll through either or both funding models.